arenaxr/apriltag-js-standalone/README.md

 | [301,450]    | 50            |
 | [451,586]    | 20            |

-See pre-generated tags with the right size here: https://github.com/conix-center/apriltag-gen
+See pre-generated tags with the above sizes here: https://github.com/conix-center/apriltag-gen

 ## Detector API